ghimani614/COMP6461-HTTPClient-UDP/README.md

 Multi-Requests Support

 It is a classic readers-writers problem.
 Multiple readers can read simultaneously, but only one writer is allowed to write at a time.
 In this assignment, we used I/O multiplexing model to make it possible to perform I/O operations on multiple descriptors in one thread.
-To guarantee the data consistency, we used synchronized keyword to make sure a file is edited by at most one process at the same time.

 ## Examples
 All the available command lines are listed here.
 You should replace workingDirectoryAbsolutePath with the actual path on your computer.